-Debbie has a team of volunteers from different city churches and traditions.
-They meet regularly to pray for one another and all share a feeling of warmth towards the city: “I am richly blessed and encouraged by the chaplains, the management team and the people in the churches around the city who pray regularly for us as individuals and for the work of the whole chaplaincy.”
+The team of volunteers are drawn from different city churches and traditions.
+They meet regularly to pray for one another and all share a feeling of warmth towards the city.

 If you work in the city centre, the chaplains are there for you.
 They will listen to what delights you or what hurts in your life – large or small, significant or insignificant.
-Debbie concludes, “We do not promise to have all the answers, but are there to listen, support, pray and care.
-That’s what chaplaincy is about … bringing God’s love and Jesus’ example of service to folk wherever they are in their daily life.”
+A city centre chaplain does not promise to have all the answers, but they take God’s love and Jesus’ example of service to people wherever they are in their daily life.

 To find out more and to contact the chaplaincy, please visit https://winccc.org.uk/.